flow-storm/flow-storm-debugger/Readme.md

 ### Isn't recording everything too expensive?
 Like, does it work with something like a game loop?

 The answer here is it depends.
-First not everything needs to be recorded all the time.
+First, not everything needs to be recorded all the time.
 FlowStorm provides easy controls for start/stop recording, instrumenting/un-instrumenting stuff, freeing recordings, and for keeping an eye on the heap space which you can also control via JVM parameters.

 For a lot of applications it is probably fine even if you keep recording everything.
 For applications that generate a lot of recordings you can keep the recording off and just enable it with one click right before executing the action you want to record, and then turn it off again.

 For things like game loops you can also use the thread breakpoints functionality which provides a way of pausing/resuming threads at specific points so you have more control on how they execute.
-Combining that with start/stopping recording is probably enough to debug this kind of applications.
+Combining that with start/stopping recording is probably enough to debug this kind of application.

 ### Aren't omniscient debuggers slow?